 We’ve added or enhanced cleaning procedures and will continue to evolve these processes as needed.
 These include:

 - Additional cleaning and a heightened focus on high-touch areas, such as kiosks and handrails

 - Additional hand sanitizer stations at key terminal locations, access points and other heavily travelled areas

-- Use of disinfectant wipes and solutions for escalator, moving sidewalk, stairwell and baggage cart handrails and handles
+- Use of disinfectant wipes and solutions for escalator, moving sidewalk, stairwell, wheelchairs, and baggage cart handrails and handles

 - Regular disinfecting of all hard surfaces